andreoliwa/conjuring/docs/features.md

 The `conjuring.visibility` module has boolean functions that can be reused by your modules and tasks.

-Example for the `conjuring.spells.git` module:
+Example from the `conjuring.spells.git` module:

 ```python
 from conjuring.visibility import is_git_repo, ShouldDisplayTasks